Why can’t I enter LIVE trading?

-- Click ‘Instruments’ on the top toolbar -> choose ‘Cash’ from the groups of instruments -> place an order
+- Click Instruments on the top toolbar, choose Cash from the groups of instruments and place an order.

-Hint: Watch the tutorial about how to convert currencies on the EXANTE platform.
-If you want to enable/disable autoconversion, please visit Settings in the Client’s Area.
+Hint: Watch the tutorial on converting currencies on the EXANTE platform.
+If you want to enable or disable auto conversion, please visit Settings in the Client's Area.